+Description:

-Description: Subroutine call with a jump up to 1K from the current location.
+Subroutine call with a jump up to 1K from the current location.
 First, return address (PC+2) is pushed onto the stack.
 Then, add the 2's complement number '2n' to the PC.
-Since the PC will have incremented instruction.

 Since the PC will have incremented to fetch the next instruction, the new address will be PC+2+2n.
-This instruction is a two-cycle
+This instruction is a two-cycle instruction.

 Q1 Q2 Q3 Q4

 Decode Read literal Process Write to PC

 'n' Data

-Push PC to
+Push PC to stack

-stack

 No No No No

 operation operation operation operation